 - Specify the remote repository in which those dependencies should be cached.

 It is preferable to configure a dedicated remote repository for that purpose so it is easier to maintain.

-In the example below the external dependencies will be cached in "npm" remote repository and only package from
+In the following example, the external dependencies are cached in the "npm" remote repository and only the package from

-When downloading an Npm package, Artifactory analyzes the list of dependencies needed by the package.
+When downloading an npm package, Artifactory analyzes the list of dependencies required by the package.